6 April 1987 Saint Lucian general election

 General elections were held in Saint Lucia on 6 April 1987.
 The result was a victory for the United Workers Party, which won nine of the seventeen seats.
 Voter turnout was 60.7%.

 As the UWP had only won a single seat majority, Prime Minister John Compton called early elections, which were held on 30 April in order to try to increase the party's majority.
-However, although their share of the vote rose to 53.2%, the SLP retained their eight seats.
+However, the distribution of seats remained the same, despite the UWP obtaining an increased 53.2% of the vote.